Trade Forex Trading

 This difference is what is called the carry trade - Exploiting interest rates difference to make a profit on top of the profit that you get from pips.
 This is like double profit.

-With this strategy we always buy the higher interest rate currency and sell the lower rates one for a positive yield.
-If your trade is in the opposite direction then you will be the one paying the interest.
-Using the this method is a great way to earn excellent rates of return on your investment, profit from the rates as well as the capital gain from the transaction also.
+With this strategy we always buy the higher interest rate currency & sell the lower rates one for a positive yield.
+If your trade is in the opposite trend direction then you'll be the one paying the interest.
+Using the this method is a great way to earn excellent rates of return on your investment, profit from the rates and also the capital gain from the transaction also.

 Examples